A Robust Framework of Chromosome Straightening with ViT-Patch GAN: Experiments

-To quantitatively assess the quality of straightened chromosomes, we used the following three evaluation metrics: (i) {Fréchet Inception Distance} (FID) (ii) {Learned Perceptual Image Patch Similarity} (LPIPS) and (iii) {Downstream Classification Accuracy} (DCA).
-FID~\cite{heusel2017gans} was utilized to assess the quality of generated images by comparing the distribution between the real and generated images.
-FID has been used in many GAN-based image generation research~\cite{bissoto2021gan}.
-LPIPS~\cite{zhang2018unreasonable} aims to estimate the perceptual similarity between two images.
-Its results are closer to human judgment than many traditional metrics, such as L2, PSNR and SSIM, especially for deformed objects (straightened chromosomes).
+\textbf{Evaluation Metrics.} To quantitatively assess the quality of straightened chromosomes, we used the following three evaluation metrics: (i) {Fréchet Inception Distance} (FID) (ii) {Learned Perceptual Image Patch Similarity} (LPIPS) and (iii) {Downstream Classification Accuracy} (DCA).
+FID~\cite{heusel2017gans} assesses the quality of generated images by comparing the distribution between the real and generated images.
+LPIPS~\cite{zhang2018unreasonable} estimates the perceptual similarity.
+Its results are closer to human judgment than many traditional metrics, such as $\mathcal{L}_2$, PSNR and SSIM, especially for deformed objects (between original and straightened chromosomes)~\cite{zhang2018unreasonable}.
 LPIPS$_{A}$ and LPIPS$_{V}$ represent the scores generated by AlexNet and VGG backbones.
 Since chromosome classification is an important downstream task of chromosome straightening for subsequent karyotype construction and pathological diagnosis, the DCA can be used to assess the performance.